Nuclear energy policy by country: Finland

 Finland has four commercial reactors, which provide 27% of the country's electricity.
 Two VVER-440 pressurized water reactors built by Atomenergoeksport and commissioned in 1977 and 1980, are located in Loviisa Nuclear Power Plant.
 They are operated by Fortum.
-Two boiling water reactors built by Asea-Atom (nowadays Westinghouse Electric Company) and commissioned in 1978 and 1980, are located at the Olkiluoto plant in Eurajoki, near Rauma.
+Two boiling water reactors built by Asea-Atom (now Westinghouse Electric Company) and commissioned in 1978 and 1980, are located at the Olkiluoto plant in Eurajoki, near Rauma.
 They are owned and operated by Teollisuuden Voima, a subsidiary of Pohjolan Voima.
 In 2002, the cabinet's decision to allow the construction of fifth reactor (the third at Olkiluoto) was accepted in the parliament.
 The reactor under construction is the European Pressurized Reactor, built by French company Areva.

 It is scheduled to start electricity production no earlier than 2015, a schedule slippage of at least six years.

 On 21 April 2010, the cabinet decided to grant permits for construction of the sixth and seventh commercial reactors to Teollisuuden Voima and Fennovoima, a subsidiary of E.ON.
 The former will build the reactor at the Olkiluoto plant, and the latter at a new site in Pyhäjoki.
 The cabinet rejected the third application, by Fortum, to build a new reactor at Loviisa.

 The nuclear power companies are responsible for storage and disposal of nuclear waste.
 Prior to 1994, Finnish companies exported their nuclear waste to the Soviet Union.
 However, a Finnish law passed in 1994 prohibited the transport of nuclear waste abroad.
 With this law, Finland became the first country that decided to encapsulate spent nuclear fuel into deep geological repositories.
 The construction of the first such repository, Onkalo, is set to begin in 2012, with an estimated completion date of 2020.
 Once in operation, the disposal process will involve putting twelve fuel assemblies into a boron steel canister and enclosing it into a copper capsule.
 Each capsule will then be placed in its own hole in the repository and packed with bentonite clay.
 The estimated cost of this project is about €818 million, which includes construction, encapsulation, and operating costs.
 The State Nuclear Waste Management Fund has saved approximately €1.4 billion from charges for generated electricity.

 According to a TNS Gallup survey conducted in January 2010, 48% of Finns had a positive view of nuclear power, and 17% were negative.